 1. May I tell you about my child?

 No one knows your child better than you do, so it’s your job to help your child’s teacher learn more.

 “Provide your child’s teacher with more information on what motivates your child, likes and dislikes, special skills, strengths and weaknesses,” Shiabu says.

-McDonald agrees that this is the most important thing a parent can communicate to his child’s teacher.
-“I can do a better job of helping your child learn if I understand him better,” he says.
+McDonald agrees that this is the most important thing a parent can communicate to their child’s teacher.
+“I can do a better job of helping your child learn if I understand them better,” he says.

 2. May I tell you about what’s going on at home?